yugabyte/yugabyte-db/docs/content/preview/integrations/rabbitmq.md

     }
     ```

-1. Create an "EngineRunner.java" class in the "src" folder, which starts the debezium engine and captures the changes on the server side as records.
-It then calls the "Send.java" class's run API with the record that it received to publish it to the queue.
+1. Create an `EngineRunner.java` class in the `src` folder, which starts the Debezium engine and captures the changes on the server side as records.
+It then calls the `Send.java` class run API with the record that it received to publish it to the queue.

     ```java